 How much do Vaccines cost?

 In Nigeria, a good number of these vaccines are FREE and paid for by the efforts of the government and the World Health Organization Expanded Programme on Immunization.
 They are part of the Nigerian NPI schedule for newly born babies from birth to 18 months.
 The others which are not free are available at various hospitals in the country at a price.

 Where do I get these Vaccines in Nigeria?

 To get your baby Vaccinated, simply visit any primary health center (PHC) around your area or any General Hospital or Teaching Hospital closest to you.

 Vaccines provided for by the NPI

-At Birth, a baby receives the BCG, OPV0, Hep-B0 vaccines that protect against Tuberculosis, Polio, and Hepatitis B.
+At Birth, a baby receives the BCG, OPV0, and Hep-B0 vaccines that protect against Tuberculosis, Polio, and Hepatitis B.

-At 10 weeks, the baby goes back for OPV2, Pentavalent2, PCV2, Rota2 which offer protection against the same organisms above.
+At 10 weeks, the baby goes back for OPV2, Pentavalent2, PCV2, and Rota2 which offer protection against the same organisms above.